wp-plugins/st-gallery-wp/readme.txt

 - Drag & Drop to sort images
 - Using images in Library, Posts and images URL
 - Import & Export gallery easy...

+Do you need more support or customize.
+Please visit our page http://beautiful-templates.com/evo/st-gallery-responsive-slider-wordpress-plugin/

+<a href="http://beautiful-templates.com/evo/category/products/wordpress-plugin/">Fee wordpress plugin</a> - <a href="http://beautiful-templates.com/evo/category/products/wordpress-themes/"> Premium Wordpress Theme </a>

 == Installation ==
 1. Upload the entire "st-gallery-wp" folder to the "wp-content/plugins/" directory.